Darryl Eugene Strawberry

 - Final Game October 3, 1999

 - Born March 12, 1962 in Los Angeles, CA USA

 Darryl Strawberry was a huge star even when he was in grade school.
 He was touted from that time as an up-and-coming major leaguer.
 As a youngster, he played ball against Eric Davis, but Strawberry was much the bigger prospect.

-Strawberry was signed as a 1st round pick in the 1980 amateur draft by the New York Mets and scout Roger Jongewaard.
-He went on to play 17 years in the majors, although from 1992-99 he never had as many as 300 at-bats in a season.
+Strawberry was signed as the first overall pick in the 1980 amateur draft by the New York Mets and scout Roger Jongewaard.
+He went on to play 17 years in the majors, although from 1992 to 1999 he never had as many as 300 at-bats in a season.
 He ended with 335 home runs and 1000 RBI, and was 2nd once in MVP voting and 3rd once.
 Despite his troubled career, he was still the New York Mets all-time RBI leader until 2012, when David Wright passed him.
 He was an eight-time All-Star and played on three World Series winners.

 He is remembered for hitting what was probably the longest home run ever hit in Montreal.
 On Opening Day of the 1988 season on April 4th, he hit a blast against reliever Randy St. Claire of the Montreal Expos which hit the concrete ring around the roof at Stade Olympique some 200 feet above the right field wall.
 The ball was hit so far and so hard that television cameras were unable to track the flight of the ball, but the huge crowd inside the stadium was awed.

 Strawberry had injury problems as well as a plethora of personal difficulties, including cancer, drugs, legal problems, and marital issues.